rsnorman/continuity/README.md

 });
 ```

-**NOTE**: Once a Promise is reject, iteration over the array will stop.
+**NOTE**: Once a Promise is rejected, iteration over the array will stop.

 ### Progress Method